Edward Olivares Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- In his last outing on Thursday against the San Diego Padres, the lefty tossed 5 1/3 innings, allowing five earned runs while surrendering four hits.
+- In his last appearance on Friday, the righty went six scoreless innings against the Oakland Athletics while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.